vdesabou/kafka-docker-playground-docs/docs/how-it-works.md

 # using yum
 docker exec -i --user root connect bash -c "yum update -y --disablerepo='Confluent*' && yum install findutils -y"
 ```

-See the [Dockerfile](https://github.com/vdesabou/kafka-docker-playground-connect/blob/master/Dockerfile) used to build the images.

-> [!NOTE]
-> In the past, the image used to have all latest connectors included, but this is no more the case since [#1426](https://github.com/vdesabou/kafka-docker-playground/issues/1426)

 ## ↔️ Default Connect converter used